 Building a Network

 80% of open jobs not posted on LinkedIn or Indeed.
 Very few college students have experience or are comfortable with professional networking or finding alumni referrals from their college to talk to in their field.

 Input from a professional counselor saves time and makes sure progress keeps moving.
 We map this out so your young adult can focus on doing, completion, and finding “flow.”

-Your child will find out what they are good at - their natural gift, or aptitudes
+Your child can find out what they are good at – their God-given natural abilities.
+If these are used in their work, they can be more productive, successful, and fulfilled.

-We use the Highlands Ability Battery assessment, the most respected and well researched natural ability testing tool available
+We use the Highlands Ability Battery assessment, the most respected and accurate natural ability career testing tool available.

 √ Defines the Student’s Natural Abilities

 As a parent, you play an important role in preparing your student for their future.

 We all want our children to thrive, to set up well in college, optimize the college investment, and to be on their way after graduation.
 Today careers are complex.
 Students have limited life and work experiences to find their way.